nuxeo/nuxeo/README.md

 ### Nuxeo Core Server

-A minimal server EAR.
+A minimal server NXR.
 An embedded repository will be started.
 No other  platform services are available.

 This application can be used to debug, test or develop nuxeo components that need a repository connection.

 Remoting will be also available in the future via Nuxeo Runtime.

-Built EAR is in `nuxeo-distribution-coreserver/target/`.
+Built NXR is in `nuxeo-distribution-coreserver/target/`.

 It is available within Tomcat in `nuxeo-distribution-tomcat/target/`.